.

 Traveler’s diarrhea affects many international travelers.

-Diseases found in Zambia include Malaria, chickungunya, plague and African sleeping sickness, cholera, typhoid, tuberculosis, hepatitis, measles, haemorrhagic fevers, and rabies.
-Please see the U.S. Centers for Disease Control and Prevention (cdc.gov) or the World Health Organization (who.int/) websites for more information on these conditions and how to avoid them.
+Diseases found in Zambia include Malaria, chikungunya, plague, African sleeping sickness, cholera, typhoid, tuberculosis, hepatitis, measles, hemorrhagic fevers, and rabies.
+Please see the U.S. Centers for Disease Control and Prevention (cdc.gov) or the World Health Organization (who.int)websites for more information on these conditions and how to avoid them.

-You can decrease your risk of many diseases by avoiding mosquito bites, practicing good hygiene, and drinking only bottled or filtered water when appropriate.
+Avoiding mosquito bites, practicing good hygiene, and drinking only bottled or filtered water when appropriate can decrease your risk of many diseases.

-If you feel ill once you return from your trip, make sure you inform your doctor that you have recently returned from a tropical region.
+If you feel ill after returning from your trip, inform your doctor that you have recently returned from a tropical region.

-Malaria: Chloroquine-resistant malaria is present in this region.
-Malaria is also present elsewhere in Zambia.
+• Malaria: Chloroquine-resistant malaria is present in this region and elsewhere in Zambia, even during the dry season.
 Speak with your doctor about appropriate prophylaxis.
 Be aware that some medications may increase your sensitivity to sun and heat.

-Rabies: Vaccinations are not compulsory for this expedition, as volunteers are not going to be handling any rabies-carrying wildlife as part of their assignments.
+• Rabies: Vaccinations are not compulsory for this expedition, as volunteers will not handle any rabies-carrying wildlife as part of their assignments.
 However, volunteers may wish to consult with their healthcare providers about the rabies vaccine, given the regional prevalence of loose and stray dogs.
 Team members should always avoid stray dogs.
-The rabies pre-exposure vaccination consists of three doses over a 28-day period.
-Please be sure to consult your physician or travel health clinic well in advance to ensure you have time for the full vaccination series.
-If you have previously been vaccinated, you must have a medical professional check your antibody levels; a booster shot may be required.
+The rabies pre-exposure vaccination consists of three doses over 28 days.
+Please consult your physician or travel health clinic well in advance to ensure you have time for the full vaccination series.
+If you have previously been vaccinated, a medical professional must check your antibody levels; a booster shot may be required.
 Rabies is a fatal disease.
 Treatment after rabies exposure requires immediate care (within 24 hours), and this type of rapid response may not be available to volunteers on this project due to the remote locations.
-Pre-exposure vaccination does not eliminate the need for post-exposure medical attention and treatment, but it does provide additional protection against the disease in the event of a delay in treatment.
-In addition, any bites or scratches should be immediately and thoroughly washed with soap and clean water and a topical povidone-iodine solution or ethanol.
+Pre-exposure vaccination does not eliminate the need for post-exposure medical attention and treatment.
+Still, it does provide additional protection against the disease in the event of a delay in treatment.
+In addition, any bites or scratches should be immediately and thoroughly washed with soap, clean water, and a topical povidone-iodine solution or ethanol.

 COVID-19 DISEASE RISKS